holoviz/panel/doc/tutorials/basic/develop_editor.md

 </video>

 :::{note}
-In the video above you will notice that the app is displayed inside the editor.
+In the video above, you will notice that the app is displayed inside the editor.
 This feature is supported in VS Code as the *simple browser*.
 PyCharm supports a similar feature via an extension.
 :::

 :::{note}
-You should only serve your apps with `--autoreload` while developing
+We should only serve our apps with `--autoreload` while developing.
 :::

 Stop the Panel server by sending a termination signal.
 In most terminal environments, you can do this by pressing `CTRL+C` one or more times.